Adhesive Application

 endurance test

-Super Glue is a brand of glue that has become synonymous with glue that sticks anything very quickly.
-This type of adhesive - cyanoacrylates - bonds very hard surfaces together and has a very short reaction time.
-It's the best choice for quick and easy repairs, but not the best for big jobs like a pergola.
+Super Glue is a brand of glue that has become synonymous with the glue that sticks anything very quickly.
+This type of glue - cyanoacrylates - bonds very hard surfaces together, and the reaction time is very short.
+It's the best choice for quick and simple repairs, but not the best for big jobs like a pergola.

 It is very suitable for gluing small parts.